scottwilliamhines/NFL-Cornerbacks-Analysis/README.md

 ![alt text](https://github.com/scottwilliamhines/NFL-Cornerbacks-Analysis/blob/main/img/Corner%20back%20is%20beat.gif)

-- You can see in the video above that the Cornerback is beat around the edge and then has to put in a great effort of speed and accelerattion to catch up.
-Every cornerback will get beat every once in a while, but the bad cornerbacks who get beat often will have to make up for this with the speed to catch up to their opponent.
+- You can see in the video above that the Cornerback is beat around the edge and then has to put in a great effort of speed and acceleration to catch up.
+Every cornerback will get beat every once in a while, but the bad cornerbacks who get beat often will have to make up for this with speed to catch up to their opponent.

 ---